 - Understand the course requirements for your program before you meet with your advisor.
 Consult the catalog for course prerequisites.
 Be part of the advisement team. - Familiarize yourself with BannerWeb.
 Look around BannerWeb.
 You're not going to hurt anything by reviewing information.
 You can learn a great deal just from looking through the options BannerWeb has to offer.
 Learn how to register, confirm your course schedule, and check your grades, academic status, and financial aid eligibility. - Read your CTC student email consistently.
 Read all mailed college correspondence. - Learn how to use Blackboard before the term begins.
-Read all Blackboard announcements and respond to faculty emails. - Understand dates of registration periods, term beginning and ending dates, and deadlines for completing registration, submitting paperwork, and payment of tuition and fees. - Keep your address and phone numbers current with the records office so staff can notify you of important information. - Learn how to calculate your grade point average (GPA). - Learn about financial aid awards, eligibility, and how to maintain Satisfactory Academic Progress (SAP). - Develop a sense of self-awareness and self-confidence to be used in planning and pursuing academic, career, and personal goals. - Before you decide to withdraw from a class, talk to your instructor, financial aid staff, and other support staff to ensure you are making a good decision.
+Read all Blackboard announcements and respond to faculty emails. - Free tutoring is available within the Success Center.
+Go find out how the staff and tutors can help you succeed at Chattahoochee Tech. - Understand dates of registration periods, term beginning and ending dates, and deadlines for completing registration, submitting paperwork, and payment of tuition and fees. - Keep your address and phone numbers current with the records office so staff can notify you of important information. - Learn how to calculate your grade point average (GPA). - Learn about financial aid awards, eligibility, and how to maintain Satisfactory Academic Progress (SAP). - Develop a sense of self-awareness and self-confidence to be used in planning and pursuing academic, career, and personal goals. - Before you decide to withdraw from a class, talk to your instructor, financial aid staff, and other support staff to ensure you are making a good decision.
 Withdrawals always affect you-not always academically and not always financially.
 Be informed. - Finish learning support classes at the correct module intervals to earn a grade.
 Completion of learning support affects program admission.